kinvolk/lokomotive/docs/how-to-guides/authentication-with-dex-gangway.md

 ## Step 6: Authenticate with Gangway (for users)

-Sign in to Gangway using the URL `https://gangway.YOUR.CLUSTER.DOMAIN.NAME`. ou should be able to authenticate via GitHub.
+Sign in to Gangway using the URL `https://gangway.YOUR.CLUSTER.DOMAIN.NAME`.
+You should be able to authenticate via GitHub.
 Upon successful authentication, you should be redirected to https://gangway.YOUR.CLUSTER.DOMAIN.NAME/commandline.

 Gangway provides further instructions for configuring `kubectl` to gain access to the cluster.